cetz-package/cetz/src/util.typ

 ///   / `none`: All sides padded by 0
 ///   / `number`: All sides are padded by the same value
 ///   / `array`: CSS like padding: `(y, x)`, `(top, x, bottom)` or `(top, left, bottom, right)`
-///   / `dictionary`: Dictionary are passed through
+///   / `dictionary`: Converts typst padding dictionary (top, left, bottom, right, x, y, rest)
+///                   to a dictionary containing top, left, bottom and right.
 ///
-/// -> dictionary
+/// -> dictionary Dictionary with the keys: top, left, bottom and right
 #let as-padding-dict(padding) = {
   if padding == none {
     padding = 0